-If you believe that your feelings of anger is starting to get out of control and is having a negative impact on your relationships, work or other important areas of life, anger management counseling could be a productive step towards managing your emotions in a healthier way.
+If you believe that your feelings of anger are starting to get out of control and are having a negative impact on your relationships, work, or other important areas of life, anger management counseling could be a productive step towards managing your emotions in a healthier way.
 Anger management helps you recognize frustrations early and resolve them in a way that allows you to express your needs — and keeps you calm and in control.
 Anger management therapy can help you control your reactions to people or things that trigger angry feelings.